Tennys, anyone? Sandgren, Paul stun Australian Open seeds

 In the end, though, the two Americans managed to finish the job and produce five-set upsets of opponents who were semifinalists at last year’s U.S. Open.

+When he got to the locker room, he ran into Sandgren, and they greeted each other with excited shouts.

+“Cool that we had similar scorelines and he got the ‘W,’ too,” said Paul, who started working late last year with Brad Stine, who used to coach two-time Grand Slam runner-up Kevin Anderson.

-Paul seemed to be fading, after playing four sets in a rain-delayed match Tuesday.
+Paul seemed to be fading against Dimitrov, after playing four sets in a rain-delayed match Tuesday.
 But the 22-year-old who won a French Open junior title picked up his first five-set victory; he hadn’t won a Grand Slam match of any length until this week.

 Now Paul meets Marton Fucsovics of Hungary, who already beat two young players: Canada’s Denis Shapovalov, 20, and Italy’s Jannik Sinner, 18.